XoifaiI/ReliableMessagingService/README.md

 | 2.0              | 16                | 50%             |
 | 3.0              | 24                | 67%             |

-Higher redundancy = more reliability, but more bandwidth and slower receive times.
+Higher redundancy = more reliability, but more bandwidth and slower receive times (typically 1.5-3 seconds with defaults).

 ## API Reference